yiranran/Unpaired-Portrait-Drawing/preprocess/readme.md

 During training, face photos and drawings are aligned and have nose,eyes,lips mask detected.

-During test, the alignment step is optional and the maskes are not needed.
+During test, the alignment step is optional and the masks are not needed.

 ### 1. Align, resize, crop images to 512x512